NightscoutFoundation/dataxfer/README.md

 Set the `Redirect URL` to exactly: http://127.0.0.1:5000/complete/

-Once created, you can go to https://www.openhumans.org/direct-sharing/projects/manage/ and click on `edit` next to your your project's name.
+Once created, you can go to https://www.openhumans.org/direct-sharing/projects/manage/ and click on the project name.
 You will find your `client_id` and`client_secret` here.

 (You can't reuse the IDs for the project/app running on Heroku, because Open Humans requires OAuth2 projects to register their redirect_uri.)